Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/data-services/en.md

 title: Data services used by Next.js with JSS
 ---

-# Data services used by Next.js with JSS
+# Data Services Used by Next.js with JSS

 JSS Next.js applications support both forms of pre-rendering provided by Next.js: